josh-psw/bcheck-helper/README.md

 enabling the checkbox within the 'Default save location for BChecks' panel and clicking the 'Choose directory' button.

 ### Configuring the BCheck repository
+By default, BChecks will be loaded from
+PortSwigger's [curated GitHub repository](https://github.com/portswigger/bchecks), where Burp users can share their BChecks.

-BChecks can either be loaded from GitHub or a local Git repository.
-By default, they will be loaded from PortSwigger's [curated GitHub repository](https://github.com/portswigger/bchecks), where Burp users can share their BChecks.
-If you want to change this, you can toggle the 'Repository type' option between 'GitHub' and 'Filesystem' under the 'Repository configuration' section of the settings tab, and then change the respective settings that appear.
+In general, BChecks can either be loaded from either a GitHub server or a local Git repository.
+You can choose between these options by toggling the 'Repository type' option between 'GitHub' and 'Filesystem' under the 'Repository configuration' section of the settings tab, and then change the respective settings that appear.

 #### Configuring a different GitHub repository